SamuelS00/Store-Manager/README.md

 Express API developed using MSC (model-service-controller) architecture and implementing unit tests.

-The API to be built is a sales management system in dropshipping format in which it will be possible to create, view, delete and update products and sales. using MySQL database for data management.
+The API to be built is a sales management system in dropshipping format in which it will be possible to create, view, delete and update products and sales, using MySQL database for data management.

 ## Technologies Used